Engineering campus at UW-Madison

 Associate Dean and Chief Financial Officer: Adam Whitehorse

-Associate Dean for Inclusion, Equity and Diversity: Chris Castro
+Associate Dean for Inclusive Excellence and Educational Innovation: Chris Castro

 Associate Dean for Academic Affairs: Kathy Prem